Application & Exam Information

 In addition to filing the application online, all applicants must upload the following documents when complete to the online application prior to submitting the application:

 All Attorney Applicants and Foreign Applicants admitted to practice law must upload a Certificate of Good Standing from each jurisdiction to which you are or have ever been admitted to practice.
+Certificates may be uploaded to the Supplemental Application Information section on each applicant's online application dashboard.

 All documents filed with the WSBA must include your Applicant ID Number.
 It is preferable that documents and files attached to the application be in PDF format.
 Please format files so that they are as small as possible.